-Confluence is working with King County to deliver this project that will reconstruct the beach front, nearshore, tributary stream, and park design of Saltwater State Park to enhance habitat for salmon.
-Key features of this work include realigning McSorley Creek to restore stream and estuary habitat and the removal of marine shoreline armoring to create a dynamic and natural beach front and nearshore area, as well as redesign of the park recreational facilities.
+Confluence worked with King County on this project that will reconstruct the beach front, nearshore, tributary stream, and park design of Saltwater State Park to enhance habitat for salmon.
+Key features of the project include realigning McSorley Creek to restore stream and estuary habitat and the removal of marine shoreline armoring to create a dynamic and natural beach front and nearshore area, as well as redesign of the park recreational facilities.

-Confluence is helping the County achieve its overarching goal to restore ecological processes and habitats in a sustainable manner that also continues to meet the landowner requirements for the area; namely, visitor recreation.
-As of spring 2016, preliminary design is underway on the selected alternative.
+Confluence helped the County achieve its overarching goal to restore ecological processes and habitats in a sustainable manner that also continues to meet the landowner requirements for the area; namely, a high-quality recreational park experience for visitors.

 Des Moines, WA